Revok-scanner/revok/docs/INSTALLATION_GUIDE.md

 ### 1.2.1 Preparation
 * Get source code
 The source code can be got from  [Revok git repo](https://github.com/Revok-scanner/revok).
 Clone it for each node in distributed environment.
-* Global configuration file
-File [conf/revok.conf](https://github.com/Revok-scanner/revok/blob/master/conf/revok.conf) defines the settings for starting Revok service.
-Please make sure changes of this file are synchronized on all nodes in the distributed environment.
 * DNS settings [Optional]
 Add mapping of hostnames and IP addresses to the /etc/hosts file in distributed environment when hostnames are used to communicate.